AgielF/Expert-System-with-NLP-and-Supervised-learning/README.md

 1.  **Laravel Expert System:** Handles user authentication, the main web interface, and the core fuzzy logic calculations.
-2.  **Flask AI Service:** A lightweight Python server that wraps the trained NLP model and exposes it through an API endpoint.
+2.  **FAST API AI Service:** A lightweight Python server that wraps the trained NLP model and exposes it through an API endpoint.

 ---